section-engineering-education/engineering-education/content/articles/angular-11-routing/index.md

 ### Introduction
-Web applications nowadays are user friendly and convenient to use.
+Web applications nowadays are user-friendly and convenient to use.
 Indeed, if you're here, you probably may have heard of Single Page Applications ([SPA](https://medium.com/@NeotericEU/single-page-application-vs-multiple-page-application-2591588efe58)).
 These are applications that work inside browsers and do not require page refresh during navigations.
 Normally, these pages are loaded once while their contents are dynamically added.
-An example of an SPA is [section](https://www.section.io/engineering-education/), indicated by forward slashes followed by navigation content.
+An example of a SPA is [section](https://www.section.io/engineering-education/), indicated by forwarding slashes followed by navigation content.
 For example, all articles on this platform are located on `https://www.section.io/engineering-education/`.

 This tutorial will walk you through the process of creating your Angular 11 application using Routers.
-This is a complete tutorial that will teach you everything you need to know about Angular Routers from the ground up to complete application.
+This is a complete tutorial that will teach you everything you need to know about Angular Routers from the ground up to the complete application.
-We'll learn the basics of Router outlets, navigations, routes and paths to generate a complete Angular Single Page Application (SPA).
+We'll learn the basics of Router outlets, navigations, routes, and paths to generate a complete Angular Single Page Application (SPA).

 > For you to be able to follow this tutorial along, basic knowledge in Angular is required.

 ### Getting started with Angular Router
-Angular Router is a core part of Angular that aids in building a single page application.
-It's located in the `@angular/router` package.
+Angular Router is a core part of Angular that aids in building a single-page application.
+It's located in the `@angular/router package.
-It has a complete routing librabry for constructing multiple route outlets.
+It has a complete routing library for constructing multiple route outlets.
 It also supports several features such as lazy loading as we will discuss shortly, and routing guards for access control et cetera.

 ### Routes and paths
-Routes are basically objects.
-At the lowest level, they(route object) comprise of Angular components and paths, and sometimes `redirecTo`.
+Routes are objects.
+At the lowest level, they(route object) comprise Angular components and paths, and sometimes `redirectTo`.
 This provides more details about a specific route on which component it should load.
-Paths are part URLs that is used to locate a resource.
+Paths are part URLs that are used to locate a resource.

 An example of a route: